-- 3.8.3 Bingham13, Carlton Square, Clifton, Eastwood, Hyson Green, Kimberley, Stapleford, Sherwood and West Bridgford14 are defined as District Centres15.
+- 3.8.3 Bingham, Carlton Square, Clifton, Eastwood, Hyson Green, Kimberley, Stapleford, Sherwood and West Bridgford are defined as District Centres.
 District Centres have a smaller range and scale of offer serving local needs but attracting visitors from a wider area than Local Centres.
 Local Centres serving day to day needs are also defined in each Council's Part 2 Local Plan. - 3.8.4 Further investment is planned for the City Centre, with a leisure orientated development of the Broadmarsh Centre, and further retail provision at the Victoria Centre.
 In addition, several centres, such as Arnold, have initiatives aimed at ensuring their continued vitality and viability. - 3.8.5 The Joint Planning Advisory Board agrees that the established network and hierarchy of main centres has served the Greater Nottingham area well and will continue to do so in future.
 The Joint Planning Advisory Board agrees that the regional centre of Nottingham will be the main focus for future retail and main town centre uses, and also agrees that the above named town and district centres should be identified in Part 2 Local Plans because of their strategic significance. - 3.8.6 Local Centres perform vital roles in meeting day to day shopping needs and are important locally and in this local context each Council will be responsible for defining such centres in their Part 2 Local Plans.

-13 Bingham is defined as a District Centre in the Rushcliffe Borough Core Strategy Policy 6.
+&lt;sup>13 Bingham is defined as a District Centre in the Rushcliffe Borough Core Strategy Policy 6.

-14 West Bridgford is defined as a District Centre in the Rushcliffe Borough Core Strategy Policy 6.
+&lt;sup>14 West Bridgford is defined as a District Centre in the Rushcliffe Borough Core Strategy Policy 6.
+Carlton Square is redefined as a Local Centre in LPD 49 of the Gedling Borough Local Planning

-15.Carlton Square is redefined as a Local Centre in LPD 49 of the Gedling Borough Local Planning Document Part 2 Local Plan.
+&lt;sup>15.Carlton Square is redefined as a Local Centre in LPD 49 of the Gedling Borough Local PI Document Part 2 Local Plan.